jobayerccj/cashbook/readme.md

 ## About Cashbook

 I will try to develop a complete cashflow system with different types of features.
-Now it's in a very preliminary stage.
+Now it's in a very preliminary stage(User authentication added).
 Hopefully it will be in a workable stage within a month.

 ## Contributing